haskell/vscode-haskell/README.md

 Additionally the language server itself features,

-* Supports plain GHC projects, cabal projects (sandboxed and non sandboxed) and stack projects
+* Supports plain GHC projects, cabal projects and stack projects
 * Fast due to caching of compile info

+The other two language servers ([ghcide](https://github.com/digital-asset/ghcide#features) and haskell-language-server) have a subset of the features described above.

 ## Supported GHC versions

-vscode-hie-server depends on haskell-ide-engine to support different versions of GHC.
-At the moment of writing the following versions are supported: 8.4, 8.6 and 8.8.
+vscode-hie-server depends on the chosen haskell language server to support different versions of GHC.
+At the moment of writing the following versions are supported using Haskell Ide Engine: 8.4, 8.6 and 8.8. ghcide and Haskell Language Server also have support for ghc 8.10.
 If your project uses any other GHC version it won't work.

 ## Extension Settings